cryptape/nostr-binding/docs/nostr-lock-script.md

       <...>
 ```

-The `pubkey` and `sig` can be filled by a random 32-bytes lowercase hex-encoded
+The `pubkey` and `sig` can be filled with arbitrary 32-byte lowercase
-public key and a random 64-bytes lowercase hex of the signature to meet
+hex-encoded public key and 64-byte lowercase hex-encoded signature values to
-requirement of deserialization defined in NIP-01.
+meet the deserialization requirement defined in NIP-01.
+A value with all zeros
+is a suitable choice.

 ### Unlocking by Key
 ```